miguelfrde/sodascript/README.md

 Sodascript
 ==========

 A simple and beautiful language that compiles to JavaScript.
+Project for a Compilers course.

 ![sodascript](https://dl.dropboxusercontent.com/u/17055504/sodascript.png)